Our governors are here to help and support the school.

 Governing bodies are under a duty to publish their register of interests.
 The register sets out the relevant business interests of governors and details of any other educational establishments they govern.
 The register also sets out any relationships between governors and members of the school staff.
 Click here to view

-Impact statement for 2016-17 Click here to view
+Impact statement for the academic year 2021-22 Click here to view

 How do we help?